aws-ia/cloudformation-gitlab-resource-providers/docs/user/src/main/docs/stories/starting-a-project/README.md

     Description: Enter the ID of an existing group, e.g. for a "sample-company", where new groups will be created
 ```

+### Create Projects

 We can now define the set of projects required.
-Imagine our project consists of a separate front-end and back-end projects, which we can define as follows:
+Imagine our "Acme" project consists of a separate front-end and back-end projects, which we can define as follows:
 ```
   FrontEnd:
     Type: GitLab::Projects::Project
     Properties:
-      Name: FrontEndProject
+      Name: AcmeProject-FrontEnd
   BackEnd:
     Type: GitLab::Projects::Project
     Properties:
-      Name: BackEndProject
+      Name: AcmeProject-BackEnd
 ```

+### Create Groups of Users

 We can then create groups of users with particular roles, here we will define groups: `ProjectManagers`, `FrontEndDevelopers` and `BackEndDevelopers`.
 We also create a group `ProjectX` as a parent group to the ones specified above:
 ```
-  ProjectX:
+  ProjectGroups:
     Type: GitLab::Groups::Group
     Properties:
-      Name: ProjectX
+      Name: AcmeProject-AllGroups
       ParentId: { Ref: ParentGroupId }
-      Path: path-to-project-x
+      Path: acme-project-groups
   ProjectManagers:
     Type: GitLab::Groups::Group
     Properties:
-      Name: ProjectManagers
+      Name: AcmeProject-ProjectManagers
-      ParentId: { Ref: ProjectX }
+      ParentId: { Ref: ProjectGroups }
-      Path: path-to-project-managers
+      Path: acme-project-project-managers
   FrontEndDevelopers:
     Type: GitLab::Groups::Group
     Properties:
-      Name: FrontEndDevelopers
+      Name: AcmeProject-FrontEndDevelopers
-      ParentId: { Ref: ProjectX }
+      ParentId: { Ref: ProjectGroups }
-      Path: path-to-frontend-developers
+      Path: acme-project-frontend-developers
   BackEndDevelopers:
     Type: GitLab::Groups::Group
     Properties:
-      Name: BackEndDevelopers
+      Name: AcmeProject-BackEndDevelopers
-      ParentId: { Ref: ProjectX }
+      ParentId: { Ref: ProjectGroups }
-      Path: path-to-backend-developers
+      Path: acme-project-backend-developers
 ```

+### Assign Users to Groups and Projects

 We can now add users to the groups created.
 Note that we have admins, front and back end developers, but we also have a full stack developer who belongs to both front and back end groups: